mstorath/Pottslab/README.md

 ## Installation
 ### Quickstart:
    - Run the script "installPottslab.m", it should set all necessary paths
+   - For best performance, increase Java heap space in the Matlab preferences (MATLAB - General - Java heap memory)
    - Run a demo from the Demos folder

 ### Troubleshooting:
    * Problem: OutOfMemoryException
-   * Solution: Increase Java heap space in the Matlab preferences
+   * Solution: Increase Java heap space in the Matlab preferences (MATLAB - General - Java heap memory)

    * Problem: Undefined variable "pottslab" or class "pottslab.JavaTools.minL2Potts"
    * Solution: